pH-7/GoodJsCode/readme.md

 }
 ```

-In short, function names should be like the subheadings in an article - they simply tell you what the function does.
+Function names are like subheadings in an article - they simply tell you what the function does.

 Also, each word of a function name should be capitalised except the first letter of the function.
 This is known as **lowerCamelCase**, like `isNameValid()`.